 Like many entrepreneurs, Troy Campbell built his fan base at a food truck — Uncle Troy’s BBQ has been a favorite in Keizer, with many of the family recipes inspired by his grandparents, Felton and Mary, who ran the legendary Campbell’s BBQ in Portland for decades until closing.

-In late 2020, Campbell traded in the truck for a permanent space in the new Fork Forty food hall in Salem.
+Campbell traded in the truck for a permanent space in Salem’s first food hall, Fork Forty.
 Located in the historic Gray-Belle building, the large indoor hall is the perfect place to pick up takeout from any of the six diverse restaurants plus a hip bar out back.
 At Uncle Troy’s, barbecue lovers will find his signature ribs, pulled pork, and mac and cheese along with hush puppies, banana pudding and corn bread, as well as a few salads for lighter fare.

 Indian With City Views in Astoria